hemazs/BigData-NFT/README.md

-# BigData-Naruto
+# BigData-NFT
-Big Data project about Naruto using the twint library to scrape tweets.
+Big Data project about NFT using the twint library to scrape tweets.

 1) Open terminal and set directory as file with csv file